First-principles systems builder

 Mercedes-Benz.io · September 2018 – May 2020 · Stuttgart, Germany

-• → Event-sourcing platform creating unified vehicle state across all lifecycle stages.
-47% cost reduction.
+→ Solved the "every department needs a different view of the vehicle" problem through event sourcing.
+Architected event-sourcing platform creating unified vehicle state across all lifecycle stages.
+60+ systems integrated, 47% cost reduction by eliminating manual integration.
 Deployment velocity from months to days.

-• → Architected zero-trust IoT security from scratch — custom OAuth 2.0/OpenID Connect extensions with HSM-backed cryptography.
-Azure + Terraform.
+→ Architected zero-trust IoT security for smart lighting infrastructure.
+Built custom OAuth 2.0/OpenID Connect extensions for fine-grained device permissions with HSM-backed cryptography.

 Senior Software Architect | AgTech IoT